Cakes Overseas Blog

 In the early 1930s, cream cheese-based versions were all the rage in New York City.
 The curd used in previous versions tended to break up during baking, resulting in a grainy texture; however, with the 1920s addition of food stabilizers, bakers found cream cheese made for a smoother, richer bite.
 Thus the “New York cheesecake” was born.
 Arnold Reuben, a German-Jewish immigrant who owned a chain of Manhattan restaurants, claimed that, after sampling a cheese pie in 1929 at a dinner party, he obtained the recipe from the hostess, then played with the ingredients, substituting cream cheese for curds.
 When Reuben’s innovative cake was served to upscale clientele at his restaurants in the 1930s, it made big news, and everyone wanted to copy the recipe for their own.

-Multiple Kinds of Cheesecake on White Background
+Multiple Kinds of Cheesecake on White Background.
+All you need to know about cheesecake.

 New York, Italian, French, German: The Differences and Our Favorites